ismaelramos.dev

 }

-Here I'm using a constant called AUTH_ROUTES to hold my auth routes:
+I’m using a constant called AUTH_ROUTES to hold the auth routes:

 export const authPaths = {